 This finding suggests that in order to achieve strong results, leaders should ensure they invest time and energy in creating an engaging and positive work culture where people feel motivated and supported to play their strengths and do their best work.
 In other words, the old saying, “culture eats strategy for breakfast” (widely attributed to management guru, Peter Drucker) might be sage advice after all.

-If you would like to find out more about StrengthscopeLeader™ and how we partner with organizations to build positive and high performing cultures based on people’s strengths, please contact us.
+If you would like to find out more about StrengthscopeLeader™ and how we partner with organisations to build positive and high performing cultures based on people’s strengths, please contact us.